A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Experiments

 \section{Experiments}

 We first evaluate the geometric \ac{lnn} on a simulated $2$-\ac{dof} planar pendulum.
 Second, we evaluate our geometric \ac{rolnn} to learn the dynamics of three simulated high-dimensional systems: a $16$-\ac{dof} pendulum, a $192$-\ac{dof} rope, and a $600$-\ac{dof} thin cloth.
 Our experiments demonstrate the ability of our approach to learn reduced-order dynamics, resulting in accurate long-term predictions.
 Moreover, they highlight the importance of geometry as additional inductive bias in both \ac{lnn} and \ac{ae}.
 Details about simulation environments, datasets, network architectures, and training are provided in App.~\ref{appendix:additional_experimental details} for each experiment.
 Additional results are provided in App.~\ref{app:additional_results}.
+A video and source code are available at \url{https://sites.google.com/view/reduced-lagrangians}.